ouspg/cloud-containers-aimodels-documentation/quickstart/README.md

 # ⏳ Quickstart Guide

 Quickstart development with these examples and tips to build, containerize, and deploy your own LLM service using best practices.
 This guide is designed to be generalizable to similar cloud/container/AI projects using the technologies.
+The sample project can be found from  [quickstart/KalevalaGPT](KalevalaGPT).

 <details>
 <summary>📁 Navigation</summary>